All the best Labor Day sales to shop this weekend | CNN Underscored

 - Philosophy: Select products are 30% off with the code LABORDAY.

-- Prana: The sustainable clothing brand is offering 25% off a ton of products, including wwimwear and Stretch Zion, for men and women.
+- Prana: The sustainable clothing brand is offering 25% off a ton of products, including swimwear and Stretch Zion, for men and women.

 - Puma: Take an extra 25% off sale and outlet styles to mark the end of the summer.